HaidaMarese/HaidaMarese/README.md

 ### Hello 👋, I'm Haida Makouangou

-- 😄 Pronouns: She/Her
+😄 Pronouns: She/Her
 - 🎓 Computer Science student specializing in Artificial Intelligence, Gaming, and Robotics
-- 💻 Software Engineering Trainee with a focus on MERN stack development
+- 💻 Software Engineering Trainee focused on MERN stack development
 - 🔐 Certified in Security+ and Microsoft Azure Fundamentals (AZ-900)
-- 🌱 Currently working on full-stack web development projects integrating modern technologies
-- 🌱 Actively expanding knowledge in advanced MERN stack and AI applications
+- 🌱 Working on full-stack projects and expanding expertise in MERN stack and AI applications
-- 👯 Seeking collaboration opportunities in AI, gaming, and robotics domains
+- 👯 Seeking collaboration opportunities in AI, software engineering, machine learning, gaming, and robotics
 - 🤔 Open to guidance and mentorship
 - ⚡ Fun fact: Passionate about traveling and experimenting with new culinary recipes
-- - 📫 Connect with me via [LinkedIn](www.linkedin.com/in/hmakouan)
+- 📫 Connect with me via [LinkedIn](www.linkedin.com/in/hmakouan)

 ---